Context menus

 };

-The scopeType property tells Blockly what context the menu option might be shown in and what information to pass to its displayText, preconditionFn, and callback.
+The scopeType property tells Blockly what context the menu item can be shown in and what component to pass to its displayText, preconditionFn, and callback functions.
 Context menus can be scoped to blocks, workspace comments, and workspaces.

 scopeType: Blockly.ContextMenuRegistry.ScopeType.BLOCK,